Aikoyori/ProgrammingVTuberLogos/READMe.md

 # FAQs

+## How do I know things are being kept track?
+Check out the [Kanban board](https://github.com/users/Aikoyori/projects/1/views/1) for the project

 ## Why is the READMe capitalised like it does?
 My mistake and I am too lazy to change it soooo